violayang/oci_agent_adk/readme.md

     python3.13 -m pip install -r requirements.txt

 ### Authenticating your ADK app to OCI

 #### The ADK provides an AgentClient class to simplify handling authentication and management of agent resources.
-Four authentication types are supported:

-### API Key Authentication (Default)
-#### API key authentication is the default and most common method for authenticating with OCI services, and this is what we will be using in this project.
+Four authentication types are supported.
+The API key authentication is the default and most common method for authenticating with OCI services, and this is what we will be using in this project.

-from oci.addons.adk import AgentClient

-client = AgentClient(
-    auth_type="api_key",
-    profile="DEFAULT",
-    region="<your-region>"  # OCI region such as "us-chicago-1" or airport code such as "ORD" )

 ### Configuring your .env (config) file
 Rename the adk_projects/config/sample_.env to adk_projects/config/.env